Departments and research centres

 The Department of Business Law and Taxation undertakes rigorous research of international and domestic importance.

-Since the 1970s, the term "Monash Economics" has been widely used to describe the liveliness and rigour inherent in our activities.
-We have demonstrated a strong track-record of excellence over the last 40 years.
+Since the 1970s, the term "Monash Economics" has been widely used to describe the liveliness and rigour inherent in our activities and demonstrated strong track-record of excellence.

 Research by scholars in the Department of Management is published in leading national and international journals.
 The department constantly reinforces the links between research, teaching and practice.

-Drawing on expertise from academia, industry and government, the Centre promotes thought leadership in the financial sector, facilitating industry-relevant, rigorous research and independent commentary.
+Drawing on expertise from academia, industry and government, MCFS promotes thought leadership in the financial sector, facilitating industry-relevant, rigorous research and independent commentary.

-The Centre for Global Business (CGB) is a newly established multidisciplinary research centre.
-CBG aims to become a leading centre of research, studying the challenges, practices and potential of doing business in an increasingly globalised marketplace.
+CGB is a leading centre of research, studying the challenges, practices and potential of doing business in an increasingly globalised marketplace.